Abhito/Abhito/README.md

 Software Developer and Programmer
 ---------------------------------

 I started programming back in high school with Java.
-Since I've learned many problem-solving algorithms and other languages.
+Since then I've learned many problem-solving algorithms and other languages.
 I look forward to learning more in the future.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [singhalabhinav0427@gmail.com](mailto:singhalabhinav0427@gmail.com)